 Open Nights at Stony Brook began with the arrival of Comet Kohoutek.
 Tobias Owen, Deane Peterson, and Mike Simon put together a series of lectures for the public on the comet shortly before it reached perihelion on December 28, 1973.
 Comet Kohoutek was a new comet, and astronomers expected it to be quite bright when it passed by the Sun on perhaps its first visit to the inner solar system.
 Unfortunately, the bright display never materialized.
 But the talks were such a hit that a series was formed.

-The lectures are free—at that price, we do not guarantee the weather—but are not held during periods the University is in recess: January, June, July and August.
+The series has continued ever since, and we typically have 4 each semester.
 For further information or to have your name added to the mailing list (postal or e-mail) contact the Department of Physics and Astronomy at (631) 632-8100, or send e-mail to Nathan Leoce-Schappin.